Technology Enhanced Learning (Distance Learning)

 Provisional timetable

-This module is planned to commence delivery on September 25th 2023.
+This module is planned to commence delivery September 2024.
 The module is normally delivered over a 10 week period.
 This module is delivered via distance learning.
 Attendance at the university is not required but engagement with online activity is expected.

 View our statement on timetable changes »